shanin11/Week-4-assignment-/README.md

 * Sentinel-2 optical data
 * Sentinel-3 altimetry data
 Although the notebook discusses both datasets, this README focuses primarily on the Sentinel-3 altimetry data.
 Please refer to the full notebook for a comprehensive overview of the complete workflow.
+You can find this in the main repository (Unit_2_Unsupervised_Learning_Methods.ipynb) .
+This notebook was built using Google Colab and builds on Chapter1_Unsupervised_Learning_Methods_Michel.ipynb.

 <!-- TABLE OF CONTENTS -->
 <details>